joyceycodes/DealerDesk/README.md

 | Create a sales record | POST | (http://localhost:8090/api/salesrecords/)

 Example JSON body to create a new sale record:
+* Note: an automobile, customer, and sales person must already be in the database in order to successfully create a sale record.

 ```json
     {
     "automobile":"1C3CC5FB2AN120174",